john-glay/AI-Card-Game/README.md

 ## How to Launch
 1. Clone this repository to your local machine.
 2. Open the `index.html` file in your preferred web browser.
 3. Enter your name and start playing!

+## Music and Sound

+The background music used in this game, "Child's Nightmare," was composed by Patrick de Arteaga.
+The track is licensed under an international Creative Commons Attribution 4.0 license, allowing for free use with appropriate credit.

+**Reference:**

+de Arteaga, P. (n.d.). *Child's Nightmare* [Audio file].
+Patrick de Arteaga.
+Retrieved June 15, 2025, from https://patrickdearteaga.com/audio/Child's%20Nightmare.ogg